-They’ve been linked with obesity, early adolescence, infertility and cancer and take hundreds of years, if ever to break down in our environment.
-I’m talking plastics and in this post I’ll share why we need to be concerned about plastics and how you can stay healthy in an increasingly plastic world.
+Plastics have been linked with obesity, early adolescence, infertility and cancer and take hundreds of years, if ever to break down in our environment.
+In this post I’ll share why we need to be concerned about plastics and how you can stay healthy in an increasingly plastic world.

 Podcast: Play in New Window

 Plastics are material consisting of a wide range of synthetic or semi-synthetic organics.
 I’m not talking the certified organic kind here; organic in a chemical context simply refers to it containing carbon.

 Typically made from petrochemicals (a non-renewable resource), the many benefits of plastic have contributed to its popularity.

 Plastic is cheap and easy to manufacture, versatile, impervious to water and can be re-moulded into solid objects of diverse shapes over and over again (unlike natural products such as wood and horn).

 Where are plastics commonly found and used in our homes?

 There are so many types of plastic available but here are some of the most common types and uses:

 - Polyethylene terephthalate (PET) – Carbonated drinks bottles, peanut butter jars, plastic film, microwavable packaging.

 - Polyethylene (PE) – Wide range of inexpensive uses including supermarket bags, plastic bottles.